School Governors

 The Local Governing Body of Treloweth School are all volunteers who give up their time to represent the community and to help shape the direction and aims of the School, see our Governors below.

-For further information regarding the structure of the Crofty Multi Academy Trust, including details of trustees and members please use the Crofty MAT tab.
+For further information regarding the structure of the Crofty Education Trust, including details of trustees and members please use the Crofty Governance tab.

 The Governors of Treloweth School are proud of their involvement in school life.
 They meet regularly and take an active role in supporting the school.
 Each Governor has an important role to play and are considered an important part of our school team.
 Each year they make a report that is included in the Annual Report to Parents.
 If you need to contact a Governor, please address your query to the Chair of Governors, Mrs K. Monk, or the relevant Governor, care of: